Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Day 7: Gauja National Park and Bicycle Museum (cycling 28 miles/45 km, transfer 31 miles/50 km)

-Morning transfer to Saulkrasti.
-After visiting the Latvian bicycle museum, start your ride to Sigulda, the most popular resort in Latvia, in the Gauja River Valley.
-Cycling through Gauja National Park, enjoy spectacular views of Gauja River valley with Gutmana Cave and Turaida Castle.
-En route visit Krimulda Church (1205) which is the oldest in Latvia.
+Board the morning transfer to Saulkrasti, where you may like to visit the Latvian Bicycle Museum.
+You'll start your bike ride to Sigulda, the most popular resort in Latvia.
+Cycling through Gauja National Park, you'll enjoy spectacular views of the verdant Gauja River Valley with its Gutmana Cave, Turaida Castle, and the oldest Latvian Church, Krimulda, built in 1205.

 Day 8: Sigulda – Saaremaa (cycling 24 miles/38 km, bus transfer 205 miles/330 km + ferry 3 miles/6km)

-Morning transfer to the largest Estonian island of Saaremaa which has preserved all that is best about old Estonia.
-With little traffic and flat roads Saaremaa provides the perfect rural setting for cycling.
-Travel on picturesque roads along the Baltic Sea Coast to the village of Angla were the iconic windmills are located.
-Transfer to Mandjala or Kuressaare, check into the hotel for two overnight stays at the seaside.
+Board the morning transfer to the largest Estonian island of Saaremaa, which has preserved all that is best about old Estonia!
+With little traffic and flat roads, Saaremaa provides the perfect rural setting for cycling.
+Travel on picturesque roads along the Baltic Coast to the village of Angla where the iconic windmills are located.
+You'll transfer to Kuressaare and check into your hotel for 2 overnight stays at the scenic seaside.
 Dinner at the hotel (included).

 Day 9: Saaremaa Island (cycling 34 miles/55 km, transfer 31 miles/50 km)

-Morning ride to the Kaali meteorite crater which is listed on the world's giant craters list and it is the rarest nature wonder in Estonia.
-In the afternoon transfer by coach to Tallinn.
-Arrive in Tallinn, check-in at the hotel followed by a guided tour of Tallinn Old Town.
+Enjoy the morning ride to the Kaali meteorite crater which is listed on the world's giant craters list and is the rarest natural wonder in Estonia!
+In the afternoon, take the coach transfer to Tallinn, Estonia's captivating capital.
+Upon arrival, check in at the hotel and enjoy a guided tour of Tallinn's phenomenal Old Town.
 Farewell dinner in a city restaurant (included).

 Overnight in Tallinn.